zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 [end of dialogue]

 Dan begins by saying “Hello” to Marcia.
 Marcia say s, “Hi, Dan.
 What’s the status on the project?”
 The “status” (status) is t he current condition, the most up- to-date, the newest information we have about this project, this thing that you are working on.
 Marcia says, “We’re still on schedule,  right?”
-“To be on schedule” means be on time, that you are progressing – you ar e moving forward just as you had planned.
-If you’re late in completing the diff erent parts of the project, we would say you were “behind schedule,” and if you ar e making better progress than you anticipated – than you planned, then we wo uld say you are “ahead of schedule.”
+“To be on schedule” means be on time, that you are progressing – you are moving forward just as you had planned.
+If you’re late in completing the diff erent parts of the project, we would say you were “behind schedule,” and if you are making better progress than you anticipated – than you planned, then we wo uld say you are “ahead of schedule.”
 So there’s “ahead of schedule,” “behind  schedule,” and “on schedule.”

 Dan says, “Uh, well, I’ve been meaning to call you about that.”
 “I’ve been meaning to” means I was planning on, I was thinking  about it, I should have called you.
 He says, “We’ve had a slight delay.”
 “Slight” (slight) here means very small; “minor,” we might say.
 “Minor” (minor)  is something that is not very important; the opposite would be “major,” something  very important.
 But “slight” means minor, unimportant.
 There are other meanings  for the word “slight,” and those can be found in our Learning Guide.